leoivars/bot2/README.md

 I am trying to learn Python and the best way to learn is through experience.
 Today I already know the language but I know that I still have a long way to go to master it.
 At the same time I try to catch up with current development techniques.

-I decided to develop a bot that buys and sells on the Binance spot market to meet my goals.
+I decided to develop a [bot](https://github.com/leoivars/bot) that buys and sells on the Binance spot market to meet my goals.
 I started with a simple script that grew (and continues to mutate) into something more sophisticated.
-Currently a main thread creates secondary threads that are in charge of obtaining the ohlcv data, processing it to make trading decisions applying a strategy (in constant development).
-Each buy is closed with a sale and this information is stored in a mysql database.

-I am currently working on modifying the strategy, doing backtesting and refactoring the ugly  code  to improve its quality.
-The more I learn, the better I code.
+Bot works despite not being finished but I don't like its code.
+This project tries to translate it to a better quality version and with some changes regarding the main idea.

 I would like this repository to evaluate my evolution as a programmer over time.

-The work in general was made in spanish, in the future I will translate it into English.

 Everything you like about this repository is yours.
 All your suggestions are of help.
 Thanks.

+If by those chances of life you become a millionaire using this code, it wouldn't be bad to donate a couple of million to me :-)

 # bot2

-Bot2 is based on everything learned in bot but with these fundamental changes:
+Bot2 is based on everything learned in [bot](https://github.com/leoivars/bot) but with these fundamental changes:

 1) everything must be documented